sterraf/forcing_Isabelle/src/README.md

 System requirements
 ===================

-The session requires Isabelle2021 to be installed with the AFP component loaded.
+The session requires Isabelle2021 https://isabelle.in.tum.de/
+to be installed with the AFP component loaded (by downloading from https://www.isa-afp.org/download.html and following the instructions at https://www.isa-afp.org/using.html).

 E. Gunther, M. Pagano, P. Sánchez Terraf, M. Steinberg (2021)